Grand Canyon National Park Backcountry Permits

 - Service Animals : If you wish to hike below the rim with your service animal, please start by visiting the Backcountry Information Center and ask for information and advice to help make your trip safer both for you and for your service animal.

-- Access to Tribal Lands: Access to tribal land require a permit from the respective tribe.
+- Access to Tribal Lands: Access to tribal land requires a permit from the respective tribe.

-Recreation.gov: Recreation.gov is being used for all calendar year 2024 and later Grand Canyon Backcountry Permits.
-Please see the park's Press Release announcement and Frequently Asked Questions .
+Recreation.gov: Recreation.gov has been used for all Grand Canyon Backcountry Permits since January 2024.
+Please see the park's Press Release Announcement and Frequently Asked Questions.

 Permit & Season Information